caolan/async/README.md

 * `opts` - Can be either an object with `times` and `interval` or a number.
   * `times` - The number of attempts to make before giving up.
 The default is `5`.
   * `interval` - The time to wait between retries, in milliseconds.
 The default is `0`.
+The interval may also be specified as a function of the retry count (see example).
   * If `opts` is a number, the number specifies the number of times to retry, with the default interval of `0`.
 * `task(callback, results)` - A function which receives two arguments: (1) a `callback(err, result)`
   which must be called when finished, passing `err` (which can be `null`) and the `result` of